How stock markets perform after heavy falls

 A short history of the stock market’s worst days

-In fact, the pattern is repeated on many other worst one-day crashes.
+As the table above shows, the pattern is repeated on many other of the ten worst one-day crashes.

 Falls associated with the global financial crisis, including the eurozone debt crisis, account for seven of the ten worst days the US stock market has endured since 1989.

 The most severe was a 9.0% fall on 15 October 2008.
 This was followed by a five-year return of 109%, or an annual equivalent of 15.9%.

 The credit crisis escalated into a full-blown financial crisis in 2008 with the collapse of the investment bank Bear Stearns, and worsened with the failure of Lehman Brothers in September of that year.
 This created a domino-effect among banks and insurers.
 Forced mergers and government bailouts were required to stabilise markets.

 Such crisis moments attract contrarian investors, such as the feted investor Warren Buffett who invested $5 billion in Goldman Sachs in September 2008.

 The stock market falls during the post-dotcom 2000 to 2003 slump did not make the top ten.
 A 5.8% fall on 14 April 2000 was the 12th worst.
 It was followed by a 7.4% loss five years later.

 The data doesn't stretch back to Black Monday in October 1987 when US stocks fell 22% in a day, their biggest ever one-day fall.

 The strongest Australian market rebound